amschechter/amschechter.github.io/_posts/2023-11-13-Rainy-Fremont.markdown

 The average number of bikes on days it did not rain was 3140.7 and 2098.8 when there was even a drop of rain detected.
 Almost a 50% difference!

-I suppose this all goes to show that we may not be quite as rain loving as it may appear!
+I suppose this all goes to show that we may not be quite as rain loving as it may appear.

 <br>
 <br>